-(1) Average Stage is calculated using stage elevations at three stations on the sampling date (2) Highlighted rows indicate months when excursions occurred
+(1) Average Stage is calculated using stage elevations at stations 1-7, 1-8C, and 1-9 on the sampling date.

+(2) Highlighted rows indicate months when excursions occurred.

-(3) N/A denotes that the concentration levels were not applicable because the average stage was less than 15.42 feet.
+(3) N/A denotes that the concentration values were not applicable because the average stage was less than 15.42 feet.